Growing up as the only child without many friends, I didn’t get much social training. I often asked myself “Why am I so weird?”.

 If you DO have thoughts that you feel can be dangerous to you or someone else, there are many free numbers you can call to talk to a professional.
 Or, call the US national suicide prevention hotline at 1-800-273-8255.

-7. It’s intuitive to socialize less if you feel awkward.
-In reality, the key is to socialize MORE.
+7. It’s intuitive to socialize less if you feel awkward, but the key is to socialize MORE

 The next time you’re in a conversation and you just want it to be over with, remind yourself of this: